Share On Social!

 How can we healthy schools become then norm?

-Latino students are more exposed to unhealthy food in and out of school.
-Stronger nutrition standards for snack foods and drinks will help Latino and all students access to healthier snacks at school, which can positively influence body mass index (BMI) trends for all populations.
+Some students are more exposed to unhealthy food in and out of school.
+Stronger nutrition standards for snack foods and drinks will help all students access to healthier snacks at school, which can positively influence body mass index (BMI) trends for all populations.

-Latino students also engage in less physical activity than their peers in school, and before and after school.
-Implementing culturally relevant programs that reduce barriers can increase activity opportunities for Latino kids.
+In addition, some students also engage in less physical activity in school, and before and after school.
+Implementing relevant programs that reduce challenges can increase activity opportunities for Latino and all kids.

 Read the Issue Brief in English (PDF)